Karmanetic/Advtools/README.md

 ## Resources / Documentation
 - Anything that isn't made by a specifically named company or a single developer is labeled as the "(resource name) Team" unless specified otherwise on their home page.

+***

+# Contributing
+Want to contribute?
+Just fork the project and pull request some of your tweaks back!
+Please be clear in the description of your PR what you've added.
+Any contributions to help with wording on some of my notes, as well as some fact correction and some help with some stuff is always welcome!

+Note that some information is setup a certain way that I like it, so you may receive PR reviews for extra formatting advice.
+This is not hard required, I'll always tweak things if I need to. :)